-A modification of a family of curves $C$ over a discrete valuation ring is given by three operations: \begin{itemize} \item blow-ups of the central fiber of $C$; \item contractions of rational tails and rational bridges in the central fiber of $C$; \item base changes with respect to finite extensions of discrete valuation rings. \end{itemize} A modification of a pre-admissible map is therefore given by an appropriate choice of three operations above applied to both target and source curves, such that the map $f$ can be extended as well. \begin{thm} The moduli spaces $ Adm_{g,N}^{\epsilon}(X^{(n)}, \beta)$ are proper Deligne-Mumford stacks. \end{thm}
+A modification of a family of curves $C$ over a discrete valuation ring is given by three operations: \begin{itemize} \item blow-ups of the central fiber of $C$, \item contractions of rational tails and rational bridges of the central fiber of $C$, \item base changes with respect to finite extensions of discrete valuation rings. \end{itemize} A modification of a pre-admissible map is therefore given by an appropriate choice of three operations above applied to both target and source curves, such that the map $f$ can be extended as well. \begin{thm} The moduli spaces $ Adm_{g,N}^{\epsilon}(X^{(n)}, \beta)$ are proper Deligne-Mumford stacks. \end{thm}

-\textit{Proof.} We will now use the valuative criteria of properness for quasi-separated Deligne-Mumford stacks.
+\textit{Proof.} We will now use the valuative criteria of properness for quasi-separated Deligne--Mumford stacks.
 Let

-be a family of $\epsilon$-admissable maps over the fraction field $K$ of a discrete valuation ring $R$.
-The strategy of the proof is to separate $P^*$ into two components $P^*_{\circ}$ and $P^*_{\bullet}$, the contracted component and non-contracted one of $f^*_C$, respectively (as it was done for Lemma \ref{br}).
-We then take a limit of $f^*_{|P^*_{\bullet}}$ preserving it as a cover over the target curve, and a limit of $f^*_{|P^*_{\circ}}$ as a stable map.
-We then glue the two limits back and perform a series of modifications to get rid of points or rational components that do not satisfy $\epsilon$-admissibility. \\
+be a family of $\epsilon$-admissible maps over the fraction field $K$ of a discrete valuation ring $R$.
+The strategy of the proof is to separate $P^*$ into two components $P^*_{\circ}$ and $P^*_{\bullet}$, the components contracted and not contracted by $f^*_{C^*}$, respectively (as it was done for Lemma \ref{br}).
+We then take a limit of $f^*_{|P^*_{\bullet}}$ preserving it as a cover over the target curve, and a limit of $f^*_{\mid P^*_\circ}$ as a stable map to $X$.
+Next, we glue the two limits back and perform a series of modifications to get rid of points or rational tails that do not satisfy $\epsilon$-admissibility. \\

 \textit{Existence, Step 1.} Let

 be the maximal subcurve contracted by $f^{^*}_{C^*}$, the markings $\mathbf{q}^{*}_{\circ}$ are given by the nodes of $P^{*}$ disconnecting $P^{*}_{\circ}$ from the rest of the curve.
 By